isomerpages/iras-taxacademy/_executive-tax-programmes/4-goods-and-services-tax.md

 Registration is OPEN for Intake 2019/20.

+Registration for individual modules will close 1 month before the commencement of the module.

 The next intake for this course will be in Nov 2020.

 **Please read [Terms and Conditions](https://production-iras-tax-academy.netlify.com/executive-tax-programmes/terms-and-conditions/){:target="_blank"} for courses.**